RETR0-OS/RETR0-OS/README.md

-# R3tr0 M1ll3r
+# Aaditya Jindal

 ## About Me
-Tech enthusiast and aspiring computer scientist, R3tr0 M1ll3r (those who know me, know that ain't true 😅) here.
+Tech enthusiast and aspiring computer scientist, Aaditya Jindal here.
 I'm passionate about leveraging technology to solve real-world problems and create innovative solutions.
 As a dedicated student and leader, I've had the opportunity to:

 ## Some Of My Works